nrfconnect/sdk-nrf/doc/nrf/device_guides/nrf53/building_nrf53.rst

       See :ref:`readback_protection_error` if you encounter an error.

-   .. group-tab:: Multi-image build
+   .. group-tab:: Sysbuild

-      To build and program a multi-image HEX file, follow the instructions in :ref:`programming_cmd` for the application core sample.
+      To build and program a sysbuild HEX file, follow the instructions in :ref:`programming_cmd` for the application core sample.

       To program the multi-image HEX file, you can use west or nRF Util.